uwo-openhouse/openhouse-backend/README.md

 This repository contains all the code for the serverless backend using a SAM template.
 It defines any additional infrastructure in the CloudFormation stack to support the project (e.g. databases).

+## Documentation

+For full documentation see the repository [wiki](https://github.com/uwo-openhouse/openhouse-backend/wiki).

 ## Initializing

 ### Local requirements